eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

 eiffel-agen.flow-context
 :   Optional, but expects a UUID of a EiffelFlowContextDefinedEvent if provided.

-eiffel-agen.remrem-generate-url
-:   URL of REMReM generate service.

 eiffel-agen.remrem-publish-url
-:   URL of REMReM publish service.
+:   URL of REMReM publish service.(More about REMReM publish here: <https://eiffel-community.github.io/eiffel-remrem-publish/serviceUsage.html>)

 eiffel-agen.remrem-username
 :   Credentials towards REMReM to authenticate a user.